User-to-Data-Center Traffic Security Approaches

 Malicious applications access the network by spoofing port numbers, tunneling through a port, or using port hopping to avoid detection.

-Application whitelist rules tie together applications, users, and servers so that only legitimate users using sanctioned applications can access the right sets of data center servers.
+Application allow rules tie together applications, users, and servers so that only legitimate users using sanctioned applications can access the right sets of data center servers.

 When you transition from port-based to application-based rules, in the rulebase, place the application-based rule above the port-based rule it will replace.
 Reset the policy rule hit counter for both rules.
 If traffic hits the port-based rule, its policy rule hit count increases.
 Tune the application-based rule until no traffic hits the port-based rule for a period of time, then remove the port-based rule.